 Dr Frank Meddens, Director & Post Excavation Manager

 96 Endwell Road

-Ramboll is a leading engineering, design and consultancy company which provides multidisciplinary solutions for businesses, governments and communities around the world.
+Ramboll is a leading engineering, design and consultancy company which provides multi-disciplinary solutions for businesses, governments and communities around the world.
 Our specialist consultants support clients in the UK and abroad in the realisation of their development schemes, helping them to ensure that critical risks to design, budget and programme are identified and avoided.
 Cultural Heritage & Archaeology is one of Ramboll’s core services.
 Based in London and Southampton, our team of experienced archaeologists provides pre-acquisition advice, negotiates with planning agencies, and manages archaeological contractors to ensure timely and cost-effective delivery of archaeological works to the requisite standard.
-Our principal strengths include urban mitigation, including cross-disciplinary design development to preserve archaeological remains in situ.
-We also offer expertise in environmental impact assessments, conservation management plans, assessing setting issues, characterising the historic landscape and marine archaeology.
-Ramboll is an ISO 9001 and ISO 14001 accredited company.
+Our strengths include the development of archaeological mitigation strategies, environmental impact assessments, conservation management plans, assessing setting issues, characterising the historic landscape and marine archaeology.
+Ramboll is an ISO 9001, ISO 14001 and ISO 18001 accredited company.

 Rubicon Heritage are a major archaeological firm who have been delivering efficient, professional and reliable services to private and public sector clients for over ten years.
 We use our experience, commercial awareness and dedicated staff to meet all your archaeological and heritage needs.
 Rubicon have offices across the UK and Ireland, including London, Edinburgh and Cork.